Application deadline is April 1, 2024!

 All applications must be received in full by April 1.
 Qualified applicants will be contacted for an interview.

-The successful applicant is expected to develop an expanded detailed proposal, conduct independent research, and provide a final report, public presentation and newsletter article about their project for the Otter’s Tale, within one year of completing their project.
+The successful applicant is expected to develop an expanded detailed proposal, conduct independent research, and provide a final report, public presentation and website article about their project within one year of completing their project.

 The Otter Point Creek Alliance will provide a stipend of $4,000 in four installments.
 Final payment is made upon completion of all requirements.
 In addition, CBNERR-MD will provide up to $500 for supplies.
 Interns should plan and be committed to working a minimum of 20 hours a week for a minimum of 2 1/2 months during the summer.